rayl15/oasf/CONTRIBUTING.md

 # OASF Contribution Guide

-This documentation presents guidelines and expected etiquettes to successfully contribute to the development of OASF Schemas and the framework itself.
+This documentation presents guidelines and expected etiquette to successfully contribute to the development of OASF Schemas and the framework itself.

 * * *